faenrandir/a_careful_examination/content/communications/response_to_callister_bom_man_made_or_god_given.md

 > <span style="color:red; margin-left:-30px;">[Doctrine:13] f.
 The Bible teaches us that, through the Atone­ment, Christ can make us clean; the Book of Mormon teaches us that, through the Atonement, Christ can also make us perfect (see Moroni 10:32–33).[31]</span>

-As documented {{ link(text="here", path="/human-nature-in-its-fourfold-state-compared-with-moroni-10-32-33/") }}, "Human Nature in its Fourfold State," published originally in Scotland in 1787, deals with the same themes as Moroni 10:32–33 in very similar fashion, arguing for a similar interplay between our own efforts and Christ's enabling atonement.
+As documented [here](/human-nature-in-its-fourfold-state-compared-with-moroni-10-32-33/), "Human Nature in its Fourfold State," published originally in Scotland in 1787, deals with the same themes as Moroni 10:32–33 in very similar fashion, arguing for a similar interplay between our own efforts and Christ's enabling atonement.

 > <span style="color:red; margin-left:-30px;">[Doctrine:14] Does anyone honestly believe that Joseph Smith somehow invented these profound doctrines with their compelling powers of reason, their mind-expanding insights, and their language, which is divinely eloquent?
 If these doctrines were the product of Joseph’s creative mind, one might ask, “Were there no other creative geniuses in the 1,800 years following Christ’s ministry who could produce similar doctrines?”</span>